Griffith Park: Fires

 Aftermath of the 2007 fire.
 Both visible and infra-red wavelengths of light have been used to make this satellite image.
 Vegetation appears in various shades of green, while the burned areas appear charcoal.

 Hired as part of a welfare project, 3,780 men were in the park clearing brush on October 3, 1933, when a fire broke out in the Mineral Wells area in the northern part of the current park.
 Many of the workers volunteered or were ordered to fight the fire.
 In all, 29 men were killed and 150 were injured.
 Professional firefighters arrived and limited the blaze to 47 acre.

 On May 12, 1961, a wildfire on the south side of the park burned 814 acre.
 It also destroyed eight homes and damaged nine more, chiefly in the Beachwood Canyon area.

 Another fire occurred c.
 1971 in the Toyon Canyon area.
 Repelled by the ugliness of the devastated area, Amir Dialameh replanted a portion of it himself by hand.
 Over the course of more than 30 years he tended the garden he built there, with the help of occasional volunteers.
 Amir's Garden is featured in Visiting... with Huell Howser episode 1306.

 On May 8, 2007, a major wildfire burned more than 817 acre, destroying the bird sanctuary, Dante's View, and Captain's Roost, and forcing the evacuation of hundreds of people.
 The fire came right up to one of the largest playgrounds in Los Angeles, Shane's Inspiration, and the Los Angeles Zoo, and threatened the Griffith Observatory, but left such areas intact.
 Several local organizations, including SaveGriffithPark.org, have been working since then with local officials to restore the park in a way that would benefit all.
 It was the third fire of the year.
 The city announced a $50 million plan to stabilize the burned slopes.
 The trees along Canyon Drive were allowed to grow back naturally, having been re-seeded by bird droppings.

 Addition of Cahuenga Peak

 100 acres around Cahuenga Peak were purchased with funds from a broad spectrum of donors, in addition to $1.7 million from the city, and added to the park in July 2010 bringing the park's total acreage to 4310 acre.

+2028 Summer Olympics and Paralympics

+During the 2028 Summer Olympics and Paralympics, Griffith Park will host road cycling events, with the Griffith Observatory and the Los Angeles Zoo serving as finishing and starting points respectively.